docsifyjs/docsify/docs/embed-files.md

 # Embed files

 With docsify 4.6 it is now possible to embed any type of file.

 You can embed these files as video, audio, iframes, or code blocks, and even Markdown files can even be embedded directly into the document.

-For example, here embedded a Markdown file.
+For example, here is an embedded Markdown file.
 You only need to do this:

 ```markdown
 [filename](_media/example.md ':include')
 ```

-Then the content of `example.md` will be displayed directly here
+Then the content of `example.md` will be displayed directly here;

 [filename](_media/example.md ':include')